 Why is the myth, that it is possible to make a living of trading less than say $100.000 of capital, so persistent?
 Often even much smaller account sizes, e.g. $10.000, are touted as a realistic possibility.

 I think, it´s no more than a dream, the amount is arbitrary and simply derived from the fact that most actual trading accounts are of such a size and has nothing to do with realistically achievable returns over a longer period of time.
-It is nothing but wishful thinking trying to make reality fit one´s expectations – a bit like wanting to make 1 + 1 equal 3.
+It is nothing but wishful thinking, trying to make reality fit one´s expectations – a bit like wanting to make 1 + 1 equal 3.
 Unfortunately this myth is a major reason most accounts will never rise beyond being a small amount for very long – it directly leads to the often quoted statistic that 95% of active traders never make a sustainable profit.
-Unrealistic expectations lead to overtrading, which is a major reason so many individual traders blow-up their accounts as the risk level is bound to be unsustainably high – occasional short-term outsized gains notwithstanding.
+Unrealistic expectations lead to overtrading, which is a major reason so many individual traders blow-up their accounts as the risk level is bound to be unsustainably high – occasional short-term outsized gains or exceptional success stories notwithstanding.

 Conversely, when larger sums are at stake, especially if that happens suddenly, these might impact our emotions and ability to trade rationally.

 If we take large risks in dollar terms, observing daily portfolio fluctuations worth month´s of income might trigger emotional responses and overrides to our strategy.
 It could possibly lead us to take profits ineffectively early or could cause catastrophic losses by not taking our predefined exit because of loss aversion.

-Abstraction, not seeing trading money as real money, is a skill that needs to be acquired slowly in both cases.
+Abstraction, not seeing trading money as real money, is a skill that needs to be learned in both cases.